pppLang/FMNetforSSR/README.md

 # FMNetforSSR
-The implementation code of "Pixel-aware Deep Function-mixture Network for Spectral Super-Resolution".
+The implementation code of AAAI 2020 paper "Pixel-aware Deep Function-mixture Network for Spectral Super-Resolution".